terra-money/docs/docs/migration/migrating-to-terra2.md

 All dApps on new Terra chain must update [@terra-money/terra.js](https://www.npmjs.com/package/@terra-money/terra.js) and [@terra-money/wallet-provider](https://www.npmjs.com/package/@terra-money/wallet-provider) to the latest versions.

+Apps remaining on the Terra Classic chain should not upgrade.
 :::

 ## Examples of Deprecated Functionality